Gavince1803/PlaylistIntel/README.md

 # PlaylistIntel

-A modern web app for users who want to organize and create new playlists from their mixed Spotify playlists.
-Easily split, filter, and manage your music collections with a beautiful dashboard interface.
+A modern web app for users who want to analyze and discover insights from their Spotify playlists.
+Easily analyze, filter, and explore your music collections with a beautiful dashboard interface.

 ![Dashboard Screenshot](./public/next.svg) <!-- Replace with real screenshot later -->